SteveGilham/Gendarme/NuGet.md

 * The obsolete `Gendarme.Rules.Portability.MonoCompatibilityReviewRule` is not implemented in this fork.
 * `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
 This rule should not also be doing the job of `EnumsShouldUseInt32Rule`
 * Due to IL changes `UseIsOperatorRule` has been tuned to avoid false positives at the cost of missing some failure cases
-* New rule categories
+* New rules/categories
-  * `AltCode.Rules.General` for general purpose rules, starting with `JustifySuppressionRule` to check the `Justification` property on `SuppressMessage` attribute
+  * `AltCode.Rules.General.JustifySuppressionRule` to check the `Justification` property on `SuppressMessage` attribute
+  * `AltCode.Rules.General.PreferStrongNamedAssembliesRule` to replace deprecated/withdrawn FxCop rule Microsoft.Design#CA2210
-  * `AltCode.Rules.PowerShell` for re-implementing the old Microsoft PowerShell FxCop rules, starting with `DefineCmdletInTheCorrectNamespaceRule`to check the naming convention
+  * `AltCode.Rules.PowerShell.DefineCmdletInTheCorrectNamespaceRule`to check the naming convention
 * In the text output, include a specimen global suppression attribute for each issue, for convenience when dealing with remaining intractable issues e.g. arising from code generation
   * While `Scope` is not heeded by the Gendarme process, it's there to placate other consumers (which will ignore the foreign rule); the comment indicates the corresponding object type within the Gendarme analysis in case they should ever be out of line.
   * The syntax and punctuation of the `Target` with regards to nested types and special names is as Gendarme expects, which differs somewhat from FxCop in annoying details